selfservice0/Prism-Extras/README.md

 ### Events and Lookup

-- Tracks 59+ player, entity, and world events.
+- Tracks 60+ player, entity, and world events.
 - Includes block changes, container access, item inserts/remove/pickups/drops, entity deaths, shearing, and a LOT more.
 - Related events tracked to causing player, like blocks falling, blocks detaching, trees growing, and much more.
 - Smart logging and rollback of important related data like sign text, sheep color, wolf owner, animal age, villager profession, etc
 - Tracks liquid flow and items that break because of it
 - Tracks world edits (Beta2-17+, requires world edit 5.4.5+)
 - Fine-tuned config allows you to control tracking of every single one.
+- Incredibly powerful config/personalization system for all wands - set the mode, item, even allow users to personalize how their own wands work.
 - Inspector wand allows you to find history for single blocks/spaces.
 - Near command finds recent events around you.
 - Lookup command is extremely powerful with our versatile parameters.